Phil Volk: Early bands

 The first band Volk joined was called The Classics.
 They formed in Nampa, Idaho at Nampa H.S.
 Volk played guitar and did some of the lead vocals.
 He remained with the band from 1960 to 1961.
 After the family moved to Boise in 1962, he joined The Chancellors with former Nampa H.S. classmate and former drummer for The Classics, Russ Bice.
 Volk again played rhythm guitar and did lead vocals.
 The Chancellors had a horn section and were a show band that also did instrumental songs.
 The band played the Fiesta Ballroom in Boise every Saturday night, taking turns with other local bands.
 These shows were well-attended by high-school aged teenagers from the Boise area.
 In 1963, Volk, as a member of the Borah H.S. track team, was scheduled to run in the Idaho State Track and Field Meet.
 Choosing to run in the meet, rather than go to a show The Chancellors were slated to play, cost him his spot with the band.

-After his dismissal from The Chancellors, old friend Drake Levin invited Volk to join him in the band Sir Winston's Trio, a jazz-pop group, as guitarist/bassist.
+After his dismissal from The Chancellors, Levin invited Volk to join him in the band Sir Winston's Trio, a jazz-pop group, as guitarist/bassist.
 The band first played a place called Quinn's Lounge, but was quickly fired for being under-age.
 Following that disappointment, the band was asked to do a local television dance show in Boise.
 While in town, the trio decided to catch Paul Revere & the Raiders show at a dance club Revere owned called The Crazy Horse.
 Revere had seen the Sir Winston's Trio on the television show and asked if they would be interested in becoming the house band while the Raiders went back to Portland, Oregon, their new home base.